The GlobalSolutions

 2. Update your domain's DNS A record to point to the Elastic IP.

-3. Expose the Docker API securely (port 2376 with TLS) or use SSH tunneling.
+3. Expose the Docker API securely on port 2376 with TLS, or use SSH tunneling for remote access.

 To enable TLS remote access, update /etc/docker/daemon.json: